roundchuan/P3D-CTN/README.md

 A two step manner.
 First, tube proposals are generated from P3D-module, and box proposals are produced from 2d-module based on the tube proposals.
 ## Installation
-just follow Caffe standard installation instructions.
+1. Just follow Caffe standard installation instructions.
+2. Run P3D-module setup.py to build fundamental enviroment

 ## Datasets
-download three benchmark datasets(JHMDB, UCF101, UCFSports)
+Download three benchmark datasets(JHMDB, UCF101, UCFSports).
-use the scripts on P3D-module/datasets to generate the data format for training
+Use the scripts on P3D-module/datasets to generate the data format for training

 ## P3D-module
 ### Training